The Incredible Hulk (1978 TV series): Development

 In early 1977, Frank Price, head of Universal Television (known today as NBCUniversal Television), offered producer and writer Kenneth Johnson a deal to develop a television show based on any of several characters they had licensed from the Marvel Comics library.
-Johnson turned down the offer at first, but then, while reading the Victor Hugo novel Les Misérables, he became inspired and began working to develop the Hulk comic into a TV show.
+Johnson turned down the offer at first, but then, while reading the Victor Hugo novel Les Misérables, he became inspired and decided to add elements from the novel, Robert Louis Stevenson's Dr. Jekyll and Mr. Hyde and the idea of Greek tragic hubris, and then began working to develop the Hulk comic into a TV show.

 Johnson made several changes from the comic book; this was partly to translate it into a live-action show that was more believable and acceptable to a wide audience, and also because he disliked comics and thus felt it best that the show be as different from the source material as possible.
 In the character's origin story, rather than being exposed to gamma rays during a botched atomic testing explosion, Banner is gamma-irradiated in a more low-key laboratory mishap during a test on himself.
 Another change was Banner's occupation, from physicist to medical researcher/physician.
 Although the comic book Hulk's degree of speaking ability has varied over the years, the television Hulk did not speak at all—he merely growled and roared.
 Hulk co-creator Stan Lee later recounted: "When we started the television show, Ken said to me, 'You know, Stan, I don't think the Hulk should talk'.
 The minute he said it, I knew he was right.
 [In the comics], I had the Hulk talking like this: 'Hulk crush!
 Hulk get him!'
-I could get away with it in a comic, but that would have sounded so silly if he spoke that way in a television show".
+I could get away with it in a comic, but that would have sounded so silly if he spoke that way in a television show."

 The Hulk's strength is far more limited than in the comic book, which Johnson felt was necessary for the show to be taken seriously by viewers.
 The Hulk still retained a healing factor, however.
 For instance, in "The Harder They Fall", Banner is in a serious accident that severs his spinal cord, leaving him paraplegic, but after his next transformation into the Hulk he is able to walk within minutes while in that form, and Banner's spine is completely restored by the end of the episode.
 In the majority of episodes, the only science-fiction element was the Hulk himself.
 Johnson also omitted the comic book's supporting characters, instead using original character Jack McGee.